sabarinathanKanagasabapathy/ica_gruppen/README.md

 **Compile :**

-Assuming you already have **Eclipse Scala IDE with sbt, spark Jar installed**:
+Assuming you already have **Eclipse Scala IDE with sbt **  or **IntellJ with SBT installed** .
+Spark jars need to add in lib folder/class path.

 1. Create the project with WEATHER_MONITORING in the the eclipse
 2. git clone https://github.com/sabarinathanKanagasabapathy/weather_monitoring.git to local project folder
 3. Import the package into project
+4. Place the build.sbt file for intell j
 4. Build the jar - target/weather_monitoring.jar

 **Unit Test :**